-A successful marketing campaign relies on an efficient data collection mechanism that is flexible and can change and evolve to accommodate new strategies, vendors, channels, etc.
+A successful marketing campaign relies on an efficient data collection mechanism that is flexible and able to change and evolve to adapt to new strategies, vendors, channels, etc.

-And when it comes to analysing your marketing data, it is essential to aggregate it across multiple channels to get a “bird’s eye view” of the complete picture.
+When it comes to analyzing your marketing data, it is essential to aggregate it across multiple channels to get a “bird’s eye view” of their overall performance.

-Once you have that, you can proceed to filtering the data by different factors like channels, products, regions, etc. It is therefore important for a campaign to use effective tools for evaluating cross-channel marketing results.
+Once you have that, you can proceed to analyze and filter the data by factors such as channels, products, regions, etc. It is therefore important for a campaign to use effective tools for evaluating cross-channel marketing results.

 These tools function to unite data from all channels like display, CRM, social platforms, google search, and even offline sources.

 If you’re planning to run an effective cross-channel marketing campaign, you need to find a cross-channel reporting solution.